TobyLobster/multiply_test/README.md

 3. If the second input is negative, subtract the first input from the high byte(s) of the result.

 This takes less memory and fewer cycles than the more obvious method.
 See [C=Hacking16](http://www.ffd2.com/fridge/chacking/c=hacking16.txt) for more details.

+Caveat: If you are using a shift-and-add (or modified shift-and-add) then a small negative number like -1 will have lots of bits set, meaning lots of adds occur in the unsigned multiply.
+But it works well for table-of-squares routines.

 The code to do this can be optimised to be quite small.
 For instance smult1.a has: